-Vitamin B-12 can help with the tiredness caused by thyroid disease.
-Thyroid disease also impacts your vitamin B-1 levels.
+Vitamin B-12 can help with the tiredness thyroid disease can cause.
+The disease also affects your vitamin B-1 levels.
 You can add more B vitamins to your diet with the following foods:

 - sesame seeds

-However, the Food and Drug Administration has not approved the use of probiotics for the prevention or treatment of any condition.
+However, the Food and Drug Administration hasn’t approved the use of probiotics for the prevention or treatment of any condition.
 Talk with your doctor to see if these supplements might help you.

-While research doesn’t currently support a gluten-free diet for the treatment of thyroid disease, many people with Hashimoto’s thyroiditis and hypothyroidism do feel better after cutting wheat and other gluten containing foods from their diet.
+However, many people with Hashimoto’s thyroiditis and hypothyroidism do feel better after removing wheat and other gluten-containing foods from their diet.